barneyme/bpad/README.md

 **bPad**

-bPad.me is a plaintext editor web app.
+bPad.me is a little notes web app.

-To learn more click "?" on bpad.me.
+Click "+ Add Note" to create a new note.

+Click "Export All" to save all notes as a .txt file to your hard drive.

+Click "Delete All" to delete ann bPad notes.